vanydiah/vanydiah/README.md

 A passionate Front-end Engineer and experienced in developing pixel-perfect mid to large-scale websites and apps for 8+ years.
 Currently i'm focused on Javascript, Typescript, React, React Native, Next.js, Angular, and always eager to learn new things in technology.

 Interested to discuss with me?
-Let's get in touch.
+Let's get in touch.<br />
 Feel free to drop me a line by [vanydiah17@gmail](mailto:vanydiah17@gmail.com) or my [social links](https://vanydiah.carrd.co)

 Technologies, frameworks, and tools i'm using so far : <br /> <br />